-The Dutch tax authorities have granted Oikocredit exemption from corporate tax, provided certain conditions are met (see chapter 7 for details).
+The Dutch tax authorities have granted Oikocredit exemption from corporate income tax, provided certain conditions are met (see chapter 7 for details).
 Furthermore, on dividend distributed by Oikocredit to its Shareholders no dividend withholding tax is due.
-Oikocredit qualifies as a charity in the sense of the Dutch Income Tax Act.
-This means that gifts or inheritances received by Oikocredit from (deemed) Dutch tax residents will be taxed at a rate of 0%.
+Up to 31/12/2007 Oikocredit qualified as a charity in the sense of the Dutch Income Tax Act.
+The request for renewal of the tax free status on gift and inheritance taxes was filed with the tax authorities during 2007, but has not been granted.
+Oikocredit does not expect any consequences from this decision, as the tax free status for gifts and inheritance taxes for Oikocredit's related foundations the International Support Foundation and the International Share Foundation has been maintained.
 Members are generally not subject to Dutch taxes on income or capital gains in respect of dividends received from Oikocredit.
 Please refer to chapter 7 for more details.
 The tax-authorities stated that the activities of Oikocredit U.A. are VAT-exempted based on article 11, paragraph 1, sub i and j of the Dutch VAT Act.